mugdo/University-Work/work-main/README.md

-# Shaiful Islam-Date (23/08/2021)
+# Shaiful Islam-Date (24/08/2021)
 ## Work on Items
- -Json Web Token implementation
- -Refresh Token & Access Token
+ - Todo Web service
- -
+ - Gin Web Framework

 ## Blocker

 ## Remark
--Json Web Token implementation(login & Autinection)
+- Todo Web service
- - [•] Soothing
+  - [] Soothing
- - [] Medium
+  - [•] Medium
   - [] Stressful
--Refresh Token & Access Token
+- Gin Web Framework
   - [] Soothing
   - [] Medium
   - [•] Stressful

 ## Comment

-Today, I learned some new features like interface, method, module, package management, and dependency.
-I got some problems with the *file attribute.
-Next day I am trying to implement a Custom log package.
+Gin is basically a user that handles http requests to make it user friendly and it contains more functionality like outing, middleware support, rendering.future it will be familiar.